Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Applications

 \subsection{Enhancing spatial reasoning with rectified RoPE}

-According to the discussions in Section \ref{sec: theoretical analysis}, the component for positional discrimination (e.g., $\pm [(q_{A}^{(0)}k_{B}^{(1)} - q_{A}^{(1)}k_{B}^{(0)})sin(m\theta)]v_{B}$) has a relatively small magnitude.
-To verify this, we split the dot-product attention into two parts: $q \cdot k^{\top}=(q^{X}, q^{Y})(k^{X}, k^{Y})^{\top}=q^{X}(k^{X})^{\top} + q^{Y}(k^{Y})^{\top}$, and compute the contribution to attention scores from the two axes by concatenating the two parts and applying Softmax to them together.
-For the $X$-axis and $Y$-axis, we separately select their ``attention scores" from the ``satellite" to the ``nucleus" and average them across all attention heads and tokens (Equation \ref{eq: qk split x}, \ref{eq: qk split y}).
+According to the discussions in Section \ref{sec: theoretical analysis}, the component for positional discrimination (e.g., $\pm [(q_{A}^{(0)}k_{B}^{(1)} - q_{A}^{(1)}k_{B}^{(0)})sin(m\theta)]v_{B}$) has a relatively small magnitude compared with the common terms shared between the object representations of a pair of spatial relationships.
+This is because the values of trigonometric functions, which carry relative distance information, are always less than 1.
+To verify this, we focus on attention weights that RoPE directly influences.
+We split the dot-product attention into two parts: $q \cdot k^{\top}=(q^{X}, q^{Y})(k^{X}, k^{Y})^{\top}=q^{X}(k^{X})^{\top} + q^{Y}(k^{Y})^{\top}$, and compute the contribution to attention scores from the two axes by concatenating the two parts and applying Softmax to them together.
+For the $X$-axis and $Y$-axis, we separately select their ``attention scores" from the ``satellite" to the ``nucleus" and average them across all attention heads and tokens (defined in Equation \ref{eq: qk split x}, \ref{eq: qk split y}).
+Details of this process are shown in Appendix \ref{appn: rope scaling}.
 The test is conducted on What's Up B and Qwen2-VL-2B.
-Results in Figure \ref{fig: rope_dir_split} show that for "left" and "right" (in the $X$-axis), attention from $Y$-axis is about 1.5 times larger than the X-axis, while the latter contains the key information.
+Results in Figure \ref{fig: rope_dir_split} show that for "left" and "right" (in the $X$-axis), attention from $Y$-axis is about 1.5 times larger than the X-axis, while the latter contains the key information for the determination of the positional relationship between two objects.

 On the other hand, as the RoPE frequency $\theta_{i}=b^{-2i/d}$ decays rapidly when the dimension group index $i$ increases, the dimensions corresponding to large values of $i$ become highly insensitive to positional changes.
 For example, when $i=\frac{d}{2}$ and RoPE base $b=10000$ (in Qwen2-VL), for relative distances of -50 and 50, the difference in their sine function values, $2sin(50\theta_{d/2})$, is merely around 0.01.
-To address this, we propose \textbf{RoPE scaling}, which adaptively scales the relative distances via a modification: $(\theta_{i})^{\prime} = \theta_{i} \cdot g(i)$, where
+These issues can all lead to critical information being ``drowned out" by other irrelevant information when the model determines relative positional relationships between objects.